 Storage Tips for Homemade Muffins

 Because these are moist muffins, they will spoil more quickly at room temperature.
-Cool completely, then store the muffins in a bag or container at room temperature for a few days or in the refrigerator for up to one week.
+Cool completely, then store in a bag or airtight container at room temperature for a few days or in the refrigerator for up to one week.

 Want more healthy whole grain recipes?

 Try out these favorites, and as always, adjust to YOUR taste!